thedges/PSWheel/README.md

 ![alt text](https://github.com/thedges/PSWheel/blob/master/PSWheel.png "PSWheel")

+# Dependency

+This uses the Vis.js Network javascript library found [here](https://visjs.org/).
+Originally I wanted to use Lightning Web Component but locker service doesn't like this library so I had to fall back to Aura component and set API at version 39 to disable locker service.
+Have plans to make a version of the component based on [D3.js](https://d3js.org/) but while D3.js is very powerful, will take some time to learn.

 # Configuration

 The wheel is controlled by creating a __PSWheelTemplate__ record and then configuring __PSWheelItemDef__ child records.
 The PSWheelTemplate record primarily defines a "template name" so that you can reference that configuration when you configure the wheel component on a record page.